wcm-io-devops/jenkins-pipeline-library/vars/ansible.md

 * Ansible Galaxy roles (with and without version)
 * Git scm Roles

-:bulb: The roles are checkout into subfolders using the `name` (`src` for Ansible Galaxy Roles) of the role.
+:bulb: The roles are checkout into sub folders using the `name` (`src` for Ansible Galaxy Roles) of the role.

 ### Example of a `requirements.yml`
 ```yaml